matt-deboer/mpp/README.md

 Metrics
 ---

-Prometheus-styel metrics are available at the `/mpp/metrics` path.
+Prometheus-formatted metrics are available at the `/mpp/metrics` path.

 Status Page
 ---